jundalisay/sp/content/en/superphysics/principles/chapter-03.md

 And how did It push those ideas down to turn them into physical reality? -->

-## Pre-Existence and the Absolute Entity as Void
+## Pre-Existence and the Absolute Entity

 The only way to think what came before actual Existence is to create the idea of potential Existence, which we call Pre-Existence.